KristianHolme/RDE_Env.jl/README.md

 ## Overview

-RDE_Env wraps the RDE simulation in a reinforcement learning environment following the CommonRLInterface.jl API.
+RDE_Env wraps the RDE simulation in a reinforcement learning environment with extensions for the DRiL.jl interface and the CommonRLInterface.jl interface.
 It provides:
 - Various action spaces for controlling RDE parameters
 - Multiple observation strategies
 - Customizable reward functions